 Before we move on to discussing sleeping pads, it’s important to think of your sleeping bag, sleeping pad, and liner as a ‘sleep system’.
 We get a lot of comments via the blog where the sleeper got cold despite a supposedly warm enough sleeping bag, where it transpires that the sleeping pad did not provide adequate insulation.
 You can read about using liners, sleeping bags and mats to form sleep systems here.

 When thinking about a sleeping pad, think about comfort, weight, and insulation: the insulative ability of a pad can be expressed as an ‘R’ Value.
-Please be aware that many sleeping pads are not tested in labs to determine the ‘R’ Value – their ‘values’ or ‘temperature ratings’ are merely estimates.
-You can read about the physics of insulation in sleeping pads here.
+Fortunately, as of January 2020, all sleeping pad manufacturers test for R-Value according to the ASTM Standard.
+However – a tested R-Value is only part of the story – you can read about the physics of insulation in sleeping pads here.
 Understanding what happens inside air-filled sleeping pads will help you be sure the pad you choose will be warm enough.

 The final component of a sleep system is the liner, for instance, the Reactor Liner – for Summer/early Fall camping the base model Reactor should be adequate.
 Less than 9 ozs / 270g, the size of a large coffee mug, the Reactor will add a few degrees of warmth that the bag manufacturer may have left out.